surajcm/blog/content/posts/refactoring-java8-code-with-collector.md

     return fetchParamsFromMap(bandAndCount);
 }
 ```
-Done ?
-No, we are not done yet… there is a bit more to do.
+It seems there's more work left to do.
+Let's continue refining and enhancing the code to ensure it meets all the required criteria

 ---
-In the methods `findMostRepeatingNameInCompany`, `findEmployeeWithHighestSalaryInTheCompany` & `findMostPopularBandInCompany` there is still a repeating pattern, we use `processEmployeeToMap` and immediately we call `fetchParamsFromMap`.
-Let’s combine it.
+In the methods `findMostRepeatingNameInCompany` , `findEmployeeWithHighestSalaryInTheCompany`, and `findMostPopularBandInCompany`, there's a recurring pattern where we first utilize `processEmployeeToMap` and immediately follow it with `fetchParamsFromMap`.
+Let's consolidate these steps into a unified process for improved efficiency.

 ```java
 private static <T> T fetchBestOfMappedEmployees(Company company,